Apply For CRN with Cammar Corporation

 Why are CRN Numbers (Canadian Registration Numbers) required?

-Canadian Registration Numbers (CRN numbers) identify unique pressure equipment designs for use in Canada, and must meet requirements.
-Each design concept has a unique number.
+It’s the law, in Canada.
+Canadian Registration Numbers (CRN numbers) identify unique pressure equipment design concepts for use in Canada, and must meet requirements, in accordance with Canadian statutes and regulations.
+Canadian law references CSA B51.
+Each design concept has a unique CRN number.
 One Canadian Registration Number can represent millions of individual items, each with a different serial number, that all conform to the CRN design.
-Canadian provincial regulatory authorities have cooperated to help ensure CRN numbers are tracked nationwide, and identifiable across provincial boundaries.
+Though each provincial jurisdiction has responsibility for the safety of pressure equipment within its borders, Canadian provincial regulatory authorities have cooperated to help ensure CRN numbers are tracked nationwide, and identifiable across provincial boundaries.
 CRN numbers are required to be stamped on equipment or, in the case of very small fittings, trackable with other identification markings.
-CSA B51, the Canadian “Boiler, Pressure Vessel, and Pressure Piping Code”, describes the required rules of CRN use in detail.
-Part 1, Clause 4 specifies that pressure fittings, pressure vessels, and boilers are assigned CRN numbers with the acceptance of regulatory authorities in provinces where the equipment is to be used.
-Vessel and boiler CRN numbers never start with a “0”. ...
+CSA B51 and CRN Numbers CSA B51, the Canadian “Boiler, Pressure Vessel, and Pressure Piping Code”, describes the required rules of CRN...

 CSA B51, the Canadian “Boiler, Pressure Vessel, and Pressure Piping Code”, describes the required rules of CRN use in detail.
 Part 1, Clause 4 specifies that pressure fittings, pressure vessels, and boilers are assigned CRN numbers with the acceptance of regulatory authorities in provinces where the equipment is to be used.